exasol/row-level-security/doc/user_guide/user_guide.md

 Note also that if a row has the public role set, other roles have no effect on that row.
 After all it can't be more accessible than being public.

 Assigning the public role to a user has no effect since implicitly all users have that role anyway.

+### Role Masks

+For performance reasons, RLS internally translates assigned roles into bit masks.
+Both for roles assigned to users and to rows.

+The function `ROLE_MASK` returns the bit mask for an individual role ID.

 #### Creating Roles